 In the world of “plant-based eating” nuts are considered to be among the best – high quality nutrients, incredible versatility, satisfying, and not to mention delicious!
-Here are a few of Lucy-Ann’s favourites with some intriguing nutritional insights…
+Here, Lucy-Ann breaks down which nuts are the healthiest with some intriguing nutritional insights…

 Often referred to as a ‘nut’, the almond is actually a seed.
 They are a seed residing in the fruit from an almond tree, closely related to cherry, peach and apricot trees.